Rohit1mag/product-management-portfolio/lclso-audio-tour/PRD.md

 ## **Questions:**

-*Please place any questions you have in this section.*

 1. Where and how will the QR codes be displayed?
 2. Can you send us pictures of each POI that we can display on the app?